 In recent times, managing a social media page has come to mean more than just posting.
 There is the timing of things – brands and businesses have figured out that in order to get the highest engagement on the content they post, the posts have to go on a social media page when the target users are most active.
 Every page has its own features, tools and insights, and managing this requires skill, proficiency and timeliness.
-Further, in one organisation, some accounts could be dedicated to sales and digital marketing while others may be used for client servicing.
+Further, in one organization, some accounts could be dedicated to sales and digital marketing while others may be used for client servicing.

 Social Media Page Management Strategy